 The City is very proud of all the hard work that was put in engaging the community to create a challenge statement that adopted a smart cities approach to improving the lives of their residents through innovation, data, and connected technology.
 We are excited to see what the finalists will propose!

 Developing the challenge statement was the first step in helping the City prepare to compete in the Government of Canada’s Smart Cities Challenge, which is a pan-Canadian competition open to communities of all sizes, including municipalities, regional governments, and Indigenous communities (First Nations, Métis and Inuit).
 The top 20 finalists were announced June 1st and will continue to work on their final proposals into the winter of 2019 with winners announced in the spring of 2019.

 On January 31, 2018, community members gathered at City Hall to collaboratively identify opportunities for improving the lives of New Westminster residents.
-The ideas and themes that were developed at this workshop have been used to develop draft challenge statements.
+The ideas and themes that were developed at this workshop were used to develop draft challenge statements.